-I have heard various opinions about what went into thinking of the acronym "SAFe": was it an intention to make it sound phonetically as "safe" or was it just coincidental that the words Scaled Agile Framework that begin with "S", "A" and "F", respectively, made up SAFe?
+I have heard various opinions about what went into thinking of the acronym "SAFe."
+Was it an intention to make it sound phonetically as "safe," or was it just coincidental that the words Scaled Agile Framework that begin with "S", "A" and "F", respectively, made up SAFe?
 I don't know.
 And I don't want to speculate.
-But let share my understanding of what some more obvious safety factors of SAFe are.
+But let me share my understanding of what some more obvious safety factors of SAFe are.
 But again, this is my view only:

 • SAFe does not seem to be threatening to first-line management.
-Thanks to its first two layers (Team/Program & Value Stream) and abundance processes and roles that are present in both, everyone can find place to work.
-Other words, the degree of fear about being misplaced or losing a job is relatively low.
-If we all recall, what happens with implementing basic Scrum, where teams are expected to become self-organized and self-managed, and where the role of Project Manager is not explicitly discussed, we (coaches, trainers) frequently must answer the following question, usually coming from managers: "what now happens to my role?"
+Thanks to its first two layers (Team/Program and Value Stream) and abundance processes and roles that are present in both, everyone can find a place to work.
+In other words, the degree of fear about being misplaced or losing a job is relatively low.
+If we all recall what happens with implementing basic Scrum, where teams are expected to become self-organized and self-managed, and where the role of project manager is not explicitly discussed, we (coaches, trainers) frequently must answer the following question, usually coming from managers: "What now happens to my role?"
 And of course, there are ways to handle this question properly and give good options to those who ask, but this is not my point.
-My point is that I don't expect this question to be asked as frequently with introduction of SAFe.
+My point is that I don't expect this question to be asked as frequently with the introduction of SAFe.
 Why?
-Because SAFe seems to be a good way to harbor many existing management roles (role security), although, perhaps under different naming convention.
+Because SAFe seems to be a good way to harbor

-- SAFe looks "homey" to senior management.
-SAFe graphic is very rich in colors, objects, lines, layers, icons that represent roles, groups, departments, interactions.
+- many existing management roles (role security), although, perhaps under different naming convention. - SAFe looks "homey" to senior management.
+A SAFe graphic is very rich in colors, objects, lines, layers, and icons that represent roles, groups, departments, interactions.
 At a glance, SAFe appears as a natural fit and a comfortable habitat for many existing organization constructs.
-There is no explicit invitation to significantly challenge/simplify existing organizational design; no hints to change/simplify reporting lines or flatten layers (de-scaling).
-No need to have unpleasant conversations with employees (!).
-Senior managers that are confident that their organizations are well designed and don't need any major repairs, see SAFe as a safe way to try agility. - SAFe does NOT explicitly compete with other agile practices.
+There is no explicit invitation to significantly challenge/simplify existing organizational design; no hints to change/simplify reporting lines or flatten layers (descaling).
+No need to have unpleasant conversations with employees(!).
+Senior managers that are confident that their organizations are well designed and don't need any major repairs see SAFe as a safe way to try Agility. - SAFe does NOT explicitly compete with other Agile practices.
 SAFe uses them all.
-In fact, a cute yellow smiley-squeeze-toy that many folks picked up in Orlando from SAFe kiosk, explicitly says: "SAFe embraces Scrum".
-Indeed, at its multiple layers, SAFe diagram mentions Scrum, Kanban, XP,...and many roles, artifacts and ceremonies and iterations that support all these practices.
-And this, IMO, makes SAFe really safe, in a very special way: if Company X already uses, perhaps inconsistently, some agile practices, it is relatively safe, and actually convenient, for SAFe consultant to come in and say something like this: "we can help you retain most (if not all) of what you have adopted so far but it will be much better structured under the overarching umbrella of SAFe".
-Other words, SAFe consultant does not have to worry too much about upsetting people of Company X, by making them give up what may have grown an attachment to they can keep it all.
+In fact, a cute yellow smiley-squeeze-toy that many folks picked up in Orlando from a SAFe kiosk explicitly says: "SAFe embraces Scrum."
+Indeed, at its multiple layers, SAFe diagram mentions Scrum, Kanban, XP, as well as many roles, artifacts and ceremonies and iterations that support all these practices.
+And this, IMO makes SAFe really safe, in a very special way.
+If Company X already uses, perhaps inconsistently, some Agile practices, it is relatively safe and actually convenient for SAFe consultants to come in and say something like this: "We can help you retain most (if not all) of what you have adopted so far, but it will be much better structured under the overarching umbrella of SAFe."
+In other words, a SAFe consultant does not have to worry too much about upsetting people of Company X by making them give up what they may have grown an attachment to-they can keep it all.
 Effectively, in my mind, SAFe acquisition does not have to translate into workforce/practice reduction.
 To me it seems to be a pretty safe offering.